Athassel Priory

 • Main Aisle and Rood Screen – The central aisle, later used as a burial ground, still showcases a blocked‑up rood screen visible over the doorway.

-• Carved Stones and Tomb Effigies – Intricately carved stones, including the effigies of founder William de Burgh and the 1st and 2nd Earls of Ulster, Walter and Richard Ó g de Burgh, lie scattered among the ruins, offering a tangible link to the site’s aristocratic patrons.
+• Carved Stones and Tomb Effigies – Intricately carved stones, including the effigies of founder William de Burgh and the 1st and 2nd Earls of Ulster, lie scattered among the ruins, offering a tangible link to the site’s aristocratic patrons.

 • Scenic Vistas – From the enclosure you can admire the River Suir winding below and the distant Galtee Mountains, a picture‑perfect setting for photography or quiet contemplation.